Clay County, FL

 - Update August 12, 2025- Cross-drain installation at Pond 2, along with embankment and base material placement between the railroad tracks and Pond 2, has been completed.
 Base course pavement has been placed on the north side of CR 209, and traffic has been shifted to this newly constructed section.
 Crews are continuing to install stormwater drainpipes, sidewalks, and curbing along the north side of the roadway.

-On Saturday, August 2, there will be a one-day road closure and detour on County Road 209 from Russell Road to US 17, from 7:30 AM to 5 PM, for a construction phase switch.
+- On Saturday, August 2, there will be a one-day road closure and detour on County Road 209 from Russell Road to US 17, from 7:30 AM to 5 PM, for a construction phase switch.
 Drivers will be detoured along County Road 315B and County Road 315.

-- June 10, 2025- The project remains on schedule for completion.
+- Update June 10, 2025- The project remains on schedule for completion.
 Crews are installing stormwater pipes on the north side of the road and backfilling over the pipes.
 The removal of unsuitable materials continues along with the placing of base materials and limestone for the final pavement work.

 - May 15, 2025- Stormwater drainpipe installation continues on the north side of CR209, along with backfilling over the pipes.
 Crews are also removing unsuitable materials and placing base materials and limestone in preparation for final paving.
 The project remains on schedule.
 Drivers can expect delays and weekend work as well.